Meredith has an entrepreneurial spirit and is eager to share creative ways to help you generate income to achieve your ideal life.

-Boating and Sailing Magazines that Buy From Freelancers
+Boating and Sailing Magazines That Buy Articles From Freelancers

 If the cost of marinas is eating into your cruising budget, you can offset this by selling travel articles to boating and sailing magazines.
 All of the magazines also want photos for their magazines as well as articles.
 These can be exotic locations, a river near your home or your favorite anchorage.